Indatus/paladin/readme.md

-Android Dependency Manager - (Alpha)
+Android Dependency Manager - v1.1.0
 ====================================

 Android Dependency Manager for libraries that aren't packaged as .jar or .aar.